jrosain/metarocq/README.md

 ## Papers

-- ["Correct and Complete Type Checking and Certified Erasure for Coq, in Coq"](https://inria.hal.science/hal-04077552) Matthieu Sozeau, Yannick Forster, Meven Lennon-Bertrand, Nicolas Tabareau and Théo Winterhalter.
-Submitted.
-April 2023.
+- ["Correct and Complete Type Checking and Certified Erasure for Coq, in Coq"](https://dl.acm.org/doi/10.1145/3706056) Matthieu Sozeau, Yannick Forster, Meven Lennon-Bertrand, Nicolas Tabareau and Théo Winterhalter.
+Journal of the ACM, Volume 72, Issue 1.
+January 2025.

   This paper presents the whole metatheoretical development of PCUIC and verified typechecking and erasure, as of version 1.2 of MetaRocq.

+- ["Verified Extraction from Coq to OCaml](https://dl.acm.org/doi/10.1145/3656379) Yannick Forster, Matthieu Sozeau and Nicolas Tabareau.
+PACMPL, Volume 8, Issue PLDI.
+June 2024.
+Distinguished Paper Award.

+  This presents our [verified extraction](https://github.com/yforster/coq-verified-extraction) pipeline from Coq to OCaml/Malfunction.

 - ["The Curious Case of Case"](https://sozeau.gitlabpages.inria.fr/www/research/publications/The_Curious_Case_of_Case-WITS22-220122.pdf) Matthieu Sozeau, Meven Lennon-Bertrand and Yannick Forster.
 WITS 2022 presentation, Philadelphia.
   This presents the challenges around the representation of cases in Coq and PCUIC.